 On top of that, such document management and electronic form apps as PandaDoc, DocuSign, iAuditor, or ProntoForms can come to help when you need to perform complex calculations and inspections or to capture and share signatures.

 Cloud storage tools that enable employees to access important work files and documents help them remain productive and keep their processes functional.
-File sync and share software, like Microsoft OneDrive, Dropbox, G Suite, or Box, is a mighty helping hand in this virtual work environment.
+File sync and share software, like Microsoft OneDrive, Dropbox, G Suite, or Box, is a mighty helping hand in the virtual work environment.

 Project and task management apps are another set of tools that contribute to creating a collaborative, inclusive, and efficient WFH landscape.
 They provide support when it comes to planning, monitoring, and sharing project activities as well as visualizing tasks.
-For example, take note of such platforms as Trello, Jira/Confluence, Basecamp, Teamwork Projects.
+For example, take note of such platforms as Trello, Jira/Confluence, Basecamp, and Teamwork Projects.

 Being an employer, keep in mind that home space is not the same as the office, and your staff might need some assistance to adapt.
 Not all of them can effectively shift to remote work with little guidance.
 Thus, support your teams with well-written clear instructions and make sure they know how to connect to and use chosen tools from home.